-If you damage the counter (the back of the shoe), the structure will be compromised and your shoe will no longer provide your foot with the necessary support.
-They'll also look really scruffy, which isn’t something anyone wants.
+If you damage the counter (the back of the shoe), the structure will be compromised and your shoe will no longer provide your foot with the necessary support needed.

-We know this doesn’t sound nice at all, but the leather and canvas soak up the perspiration from your feet.
-Using cedar wood shoetrees in your shoes will help to absorb moisture and maintain the shape of the shoe as they dry and it prevents the leather from cracking.
-It will also absorb odours, originating from the mentioned perspiration.
+Using cedar wood shoetrees in your shoes will help to absorb moisture and maintain the shape of the shoe as they dry, whilst also helping to prevent the leather from cracking.

 Brush off after wear

-When you use your shoes outside it’s impossible to stay away from dust and dirt.
-The best and easiest way to keep your shoes fresh as long as possible is simply to brush the dirt off your shoes after wearing them using a soft shoe brush.
-This is as important for sneakers as for your dress shoes.
-Then your shoes will look nice for next time and old dirt will not stack upon.
+The best and easiest way to keep your shoes fresh for as long as possible is to simply brush the dirt off your shoes after wearing them using a soft shoe brush.
+This is as important for sneakers as your dress shoes.

 Rotate your shoes